MilesSpence/Components-BoundedPipe-Project/README.md

 # Components-BoundedPipe-Project

-### The following are the instructions for a project for my graduate-level software engineering class:
+### The following are the instructions for the project:

 ### Overview